 MS - Civil Engineering

-The MSCE program is designed for students to specialize in their choice of sub-discipline in Civil Engineering.
-The CEE Department offers specializations in Construction Management, Environmental Engineering, Geotechnical Engineering, Structural Engineering, Transportation Engineering, and Water Resources Engineering.
-Courses are practical-oriented, focusing on content and skills to prepare engineers to enter and/or advance in industry or enter advanced graduate studies.
-The program offers coursework in once-per-week format in the afternoons and evenings to accommodate working individuals who wish to pursue their studies while gaining industry experience.
+The Master of Science in Civil Engineering program is designed for students to specialize in their choice of sub-discipline in Civil Engineering.
+The Department of Civil and Environmental Engineering offers specializations in Construction Management, Environmental Engineering, Geotechnical Engineering, Structural Engineering, Transportation Engineering, and Water Resources Engineering.
+Courses are practical-oriented, focusing on content and skills that prepare engineers to enter and/or advance in industry or enter doctoral programs.
+The program offers coursework in a once-per-week format in the afternoons and evenings to accommodate working individuals who wish to pursue their studies while gaining industry experience.
 Additional information is available at: http://cee.sjsu.edu.

 Program Educational Objectives and Graduate Program Outcomes

 The graduate program's educational objectives (PEOs) for Civil Engineering are to

 - Prepare students for their professional careers and licensure by strengthening their knowledge in their specialization (depth) and extending their skills and knowledge base (breadth);

 - Provide students advanced proficiencies for professional practice to enable them to advance in the licensing process and equip them for advancement in their career;

 - Improve students' research skills and prepare them for further graduate study;